Dadiya-Harsh-wappnet/Automated-Meeting-Analysis-Systems/README.md

   ```

 - **Database Connection Issues**:
-  Verify your `db_url` settings and ensure your PostgreSQL server is running.
+  Verify your `DATABASE_URL` settings and ensure your PostgreSQL server is running.

 - **404 on Favicon**:
   You may ignore the favicon 404 error or add a favicon file in the static folder.